xaslilac/weave/readme.md

 You're good to go!
 Just use `require()` to load in the newly generated weave.js file.

 **I will be publishing weave in the NPM directory eventually.
-I want to get a fully functioning product ready first though.**
+I just want to get a fully functioning product ready first.**

 ## Features

-- An easy to use, convenient and reliable CLI
-  - Can be controlled entirely from the command-line
-  - Update your server without ever taking your sites offline
-- Fast and accurate HTTP parsing
+- Extensive and powerful customization
-- Reliable, super customizable HTTPD server
-- The convenience of a dedicated app server
-- Support for media uploads
-- Error messages with helpful tracing
-- Nothing should ever crash the entire process
-- Partial download support (resuming)
-- Low memory cost
-  - Split large files into chunks when handling to avoid large chunk holding.
-- Simplify the more confusing aspects of servers
-  - Databases (hopefully)
-  - Other gross stuff
-- Open and customizable API
+- Unique and versatile path resolving
-- Easily plug in your own code for complete control over the handling of requests.
-- Incredibly scalable
-- Client and server side caching support
+- Easy access to server side scripting in any language

-  - Includes CLI to clear server-side cache
+### Coming soon...
+- An easy to use and robust command line interface
+- A simple web interface to control remotely or locally monitor internal data
-- Server side scripting support
+- SPDY & HTTP 2.0 support eventually maybe
-  - PHP, Ruby, Python, and other scripting languages
-  - Teal, CoffeeScript, and other JavaScript dialect support
-- Whatever else you can come up with!